A Framework for More Effective Consulting Communications

 Learn More to Improve Your Communication

-I’ve partnered with Deltek for an upcoming webinar to introduce a communication framework through clear teaching and engaging exercises that will help improve your persuasion abilities and professional influence.
-Join me on Thursday, September 29th at 11am ET when I will present strategies to more effectively influence internal stakeholders, win more business, increase engagement through better story curation, and better use data to drive the conversation and get the results you want.
+I recently partnered with Deltek on a webinar to introduce a communication framework through clear teaching and engaging exercises that will help improve your persuasion abilities and professional influence.
+Watch the webinar on-demand to see me present strategies to more effectively influence internal stakeholders, win more business, increase engagement through better story curation, and better use data to drive the conversation and get the results you want.